Top Democrat Says Impeachment Efforts Against Donald Trump Have ‘Already Begun’

 “Sorry, Mr. President, the question is no longer whether the House should vote to proceed with a formal impeachment inquiry.
 The inquiry has already begun,” he wrote.

-Deutch says that despite what Trump has said, the Mueller report doesn’t exonerate the president and that impachment should be off the table, the House of Representatives has authority to impeach him and that “the Judiciary Committee may refer articles of impeachment to the whole House for a vote at any time.”
+Deutch said that despite what Trump has said, the Mueller report doesn’t exonerate the president and that impeachment should be off the table.
+He added that the House of Representatives has authority to impeach him and “the Judiciary Committee may refer articles of impeachment to the whole House for a vote at any time.”

-Deutch warns that the president can be impeached at any point.
+Deutch warned that the president can be impeached at any point.

 “No additional step is required.
 No magic words need to be uttered on the House floor.
 No vote to authorize an impeachment inquiry is necessary,” he said.

-the 5-term congressman also says that the Trump Administration has ignored congressional subpoenas and has put pressure on witnesses, claiming immunity and executive privilege to avoid facing the inquiry.
+The 5-term congressman also said that the Trump Administration has ignored congressional subpoenas and has put pressure on witnesses, claiming immunity and executive privilege to avoid facing the inquiry.

 “As we told the court, we already have the power.
 We don’t need a vote.
 We need President Trump to stop obstructing,” Deutch wrote.